United States Marine Corps Reconnaissance Battalions: Active

+Deactivated

+Structure

+Each active duty reconnaissance battalion consists of five companies: a headquarters and service company, three reconnaissance companies and one force reconnaissance company.
+Each reconnaissance company has a company headquarters section and four reconnaissance platoons.

+The reserve duty 4th Reconnaissance Battalion consists of six companies: a headquarters and service company and five reconnaissance companies.
+Each reconnaissance company has a company headquarters and three reconnaissance platoons.

+Platoons normally consist of three reconnaissance teams and a headquarters team.
+A reconnaissance platoon is composed of 1 officer, 21 enlisted Marines, and 1 Navy corpsman for a total strength of 23 personnel.
+The platoon commander is a first lieutenant, the team leaders are sergeants and the platoon sergeant is a gunnery sergeant.

 Training

 Table of equipment

 All amphibious recon Marines [Force and Division] and Corpsmen [IDC Corpsmen and SARC] are provided general issued equipment, these are the weapons that are generally used by both MAGTF Recon assets.
 These weapons are generally used by most other Marines in the infantry, except with minor modifications.
 Although Force Recon units receive the same equipment as their division recon counterparts, they also have equipment similar to that issued to comparable USSOCOM units.
 Force Recon are assigned to missions remote from any available fire support and fully rely on specialized weapons that are versatile enough to be flexible in the commander's area of interest.